 Quite possibly the most widely used communication standard is RS-232.
-This implementation has been defined and revised several times and is often referred to as RS-232 or EIA/TIA-232.
+This implementation has been defined and revised several times and is often referred to as RS-232-C/D/E or EIA/TIA-232-C/D/E. It is defined as "Interface between Data Terminal Equipment and Data Circuit- Terminating Equipment Employing Serial Binary Data Interchange."
+The mechanical implementation of RS-232 is on a 25-pin D sub connector.
 The IBM PC computer defined the RS-232 port on a 9 pin D sub connector and subsequently the EIA/TIA approved this implementation as the EIA/TIA-574 standard.
-This standard is defined as the 9-Position Non-Synchronous Interface between Data Terminal Equipment and Data Circuit-Terminating Equipment Employing Serial Binary Data Interchange.
+This standard has defined as the "9-Position Non-Synchronous Interface between Data Terminal Equipment and Data Circuit-Terminating Equipment Employing Serial Binary Data Interchange".
 Both implementations are in widespread use and will be referred to as RS-232 in this document.
-RS-232 is capable of operating at data rates up to 20 Kbps at distances less than 50 ft.
+RS-232 is capable of operating at data rates up to 20K bps / 50 ft.
 The absolute maximum data rate may vary due to line conditions and cable lengths.
+RS-232 often operates at 38.4K bps over very short distances.
+The voltage levels defined by RS-232 range from -12 to +12 volts.
 RS-232 is a single ended or unbalanced interface, meaning that a single electrical signal is compared to a common signal (ground) to determine binary logic states.
-The RS-232 and the EIA/TIA-574 specification define two types of interface circuits, Data Terminal Equipment (DTE) and Data Circuit-Terminating Equipment (DCE).
-The DUOCOM: is a DTE device.
+A voltage of +12 volts (usually +3 to +10 volts) represents a binary 0 (space) and -12 volts (-3 to -10 volts) denote a binary 1 (mark).
+The RS-232 and the EIA/TIA-574 specification define two types of interface circuits Data Terminal Equipment (DTE) and Data Circuit-Terminating Equipment (DCE).
+The Sealevel Systems Adapter is a DTE interface.